| Laser

 devices can be obtained by cascading two attenuators and rotating one with

-exhibits a flat response from deep UV to far IR, through VIS and near-IR.
+a flat response from deep UV to far IR, through VIS and near-IR.
+One such

-One such attenuator is shown in the first photograph below, where an
+attenuator is shown in the first photograph below, where an integrated

-filter (10% transmission).
-The next photograph shows the filters in
+transmission).
+The next photograph shows the filters in reflected light.

 |